tshuck/truman-home/src/content/poems/i-walk-a-little.md

 <in></in> (each step a question\
 <in></in> answered by an echo)

-I can hear the sea, still, but hear the waves'\
+I know the sea, still, but hear the waves'\
 crash fuzzyfar away\
 <in></in> (a bone china plate dropped\
 <in></in> on the other side of the house)